-My name is Mariia Chetverikova, and I am a PhD student in Sociology at the University of Illinois Chicago.
+I am a PhD Candidate in Sociology at the University of Illinois Chicago.
 I am interested in Global and Transnational Sociology, Sociology of Knowledge, and International Migration.

 At UIC, I also teach several undergraduate sociology courses and collaborate on Public Sociology projects, most recently a community-based study on mental health crisis response in Chicago.